How to get to Canggu

-Canggu is a fast-growing surfing village located north of Kuta.
-It may not have Bali’s most beautiful beaches, but Canggu’s surf spots, parties, (vegan) restaurants, boutique cafe’s and surfer-style hostels has attracted a vibrant crowd from all over the world.
+Canggu is a fast-growing surfing village located on the west coast of Bali.
+It may not have Bali’s most beautiful beaches, but Canggu’s surf spots, parties, (vegan) restaurants, boutique cafes, and surfer-style hostels have attracted a vibrant crowd from all over the world.

-In recent years it has become Bali’s main haunt for digital nomads (together with Ubud), transforming itself into a cosmopolitan hangout of co-working spots, casual coffee shops and laidback bars.
+In recent years, it has become Bali’s main haunt for digital nomads, transforming itself into a cosmopolitan hangout of co-working spots, casual coffee shops, and laidback bars.

 There is a distinct hippy-chic vibe to Canggu with lots of street art and unique restaurants serving up global cuisine of every flavour.
 Every Sunday at 16:00, the La Laguna Gypsy Market offers organic goodies and a lot of interesting finds.
 You can shop while a live band plays in the background.

-It is known for its rice view villas, but there is a wide range of accommodation options from simple homestays to surfer-style hostels and boutique resorts.
+It is also known for its wide range of accommodation options, from simple homestays to surfer-style hostels and boutique resorts.

 When travelling to Canggu from anywhere in Bali, you can take either a taxi or a pre-booked private car.

-There is no public transport in and out of Canggu so a private car or taxi is required to get there.
+There is no public transport in and out of Canggu, so a private car or taxi is required to get there and leave.

-This includes ride-hailing apps Grab and Go-Jek, but note that they are technically forbidden from picking passengers up within the town centre (drop-off is allowed though).
+This includes ride-hailing apps like Grab and Go-Jek, but note that they are technically prohibited from picking passengers up within the central areas of Canggu.
+However, if you’re coming from other areas in Bali, drop-off is allowed in Canggu.

-Like Ubud, Canggu has a so-called taxi mafia which bans online ride-hailing services, which inevitably leads to more expensive rides than other areas in Bali.
+Like Ubud, Canggu has a so-called taxi mafia that bans online ride-hailing services, which inevitably leads to more expensive rides than other areas in Bali.

-Expect to haggle for a reasonable rate, although good deals can be had if regularly using the same driver.
-Bali’s most reputable taxi firm Bluebird is available in Canggu which is easy to book with via the Bluebird app or phone.
+Expect to haggle for a reasonable rate, although you’ll find good deals if you regularly book the same driver.
+Bluebird is also available in Canggu, which is easy to book via the Bluebird app or phone.

 The cheapest option is to book a private car via Klook at least a day prior to your arrival.